aungmyo/first-repo/README.md

 first-repo
 ==========

 My First Repository on GitHub.
+Followed the 'hello-world' guide and created new branch.